About the System

 Unique Statewide Presence

-The CSU System is unique in that CSU has extension offices in 60 of the 64 Colorado counties.
+The CSU System is unique in that CSU has extension offices in 60 of the 64 Colorado counties, and CSU-Global has student and alumni engagement in 63 of the 64.
 No other institution in the state can claim this level of service focused on the varying needs extending to every corner of Colorado.

 The CSU Extension offices deliver community-oriented research-based information, educational and 4-H programs.